technicalguru/docker-eventbroker/README.md

 ```

 ## Running the Docker Image
-To run  _EventBroker_  in your environment, start it in Docker:
+Issue the following command to run  _EventBroker_  in your Docker environment:

 ```
 docker run -ti technicalguru/eventbroker